 • You are recommended not to drive.
 Although we will try to find ways for you to be able to drive safely, there is a possibility, in the interests of road safety that the assessment team may recommend that you should not drive.

 A written report from the assessment team detailing the recommendations and advice from the assessment will be sent to you by post as soon as possible after the assessment.
+For clients referred by the Medical Adviser at the DVLA, the assessment report will be forwarded to the DVLA directly as part of their medical fitness to drive enquiries.

 How long does the assessment take?